Crotona Park: Works Progress Administration renovation

 In 1934, mayor Fiorello H. La Guardia nominated Robert Moses to become commissioner of a unified New York City Department of Parks and Recreation.
 At the time, the United States was experiencing the Great Depression; immediately after La Guardia won the 1933 election, Moses began to write "a plan for putting 80,000 men to work on 1,700 relief projects".
 By the time he was in office, several hundred such projects were underway across the city.

 Moses was especially interested in creating new pools and other bathing facilities, such as those in Jacob Riis Park, Jones Beach, and Orchard Beach.
 He devised a list of 23 pools around the city, including one at Crotona Park.
 The pools would be built using funds from the Works Progress Administration (WPA), a federal agency created as part of the New Deal to combat the Depression's negative effects.
 Eleven of these pools were to be designed concurrently and open in 1936.
-Moses, along with architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
+Moses, along with the architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
 Each location was to have distinct pools for diving, swimming, and wading; bleachers and viewing areas; and bathhouses with locker rooms that could be used as gymnasiums.
-The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, filtration, and low-cost construction materials.
-To fit the requirement for cheap materials, each building would be built using elements of the Streamline Moderne and Classical architectural styles.
+The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, and filtration, all constructed using inexpensive materials.
+To fit the requirement for efficiency and low-cost construction, each building would be built using elements of the Streamline Moderne and Classical architectural styles.
 The buildings would also be near "comfort stations", additional playgrounds, and spruced-up landscapes.

 Plans for the construction of ten tennis courts, a new playground, and additional handball courts and baseball diamonds at Crotona Park were announced in May 1934.
 Construction for some of the 11 pools began that October.
 Of these, Crotona Park was the only location in the Bronx where a WPA pool would be constructed.
 A 110 ft wading pool had opened to the north of the future bathhouse site by mid-1935.
 The blueprints for the Crotona Park pool and bathhouse were submitted to the New York City Department of Buildings that August.
 By mid-1936, ten of the eleven WPA-funded pools were completed and were being opened at a rate of one per week.
 The Crotona Pool was the seventh of these pools to open.
 It opened on July 25, 1936, in front of a crowd of five thousand; according to The New York Times, about 10,000 would-be participants had to be refused entry.
 The center was composed of the 330 by 125 ft main swimming pool, a bathhouse, and the wading pool to the north of the bathhouse.